bytecodealliance/arf-strings/README.md

 Another tricky case is code which modifies paths.
 ARF-unaware code may modify ARF strings without being aware of the ARF encoding.
-Such code won't know to update the NUL-escaped portion of the ARF string, and the resulting ARF string will subsequently be detected as invalid, rather to errors rather than surprising behavior.
+Such code won't know to update the NUL-escaped portion of the ARF string, and the resulting ARF string will subsequently be detected as invalid, leading to errors rather than surprising behavior.